kristinavic/Izposoja/README.md

 ## How to Install and Run the Project

-1. Download code & Library database.
+1. Download code & Library database, save database to location by your choice.
 2. Open solution Izposoja.sln in Visual Studio.
-3. Configure Data Source.
+3. Configure database as Data Source:
-  - Using Server Explorer add new connection, Data is Microsoft SQL Server Database File (SqlClient) and data provider is Microsof SqlClient Data Provider.
+  - In Server Explorer add new connection, for Data Source choose Microsoft SQL Server Database File (SqlClient) and for data provider chose Microsof SqlClient Data Provider.
-  - Then you browse files and find location of saved database.
+  - Browse files to find location of saved database and chose it.
-  - For the log on to the server you can pick either, I used Windows authentication.
-5. Once data connection is created, copy Connection string path.
+  - Once you're connected to the database, open it's properties.
+In property Connection string copy whole line (Data Source=...)
 6. In Solution Explorer open file Web.config, go to <connectionStrings> section, where all the properties about connection to database are.
-Here you can check if the Data Source path is the same as the one copied.
-If not sure, you can change Data Source path with the one you copied.
+Replace existing Data source with the one you copied.
 7. Installation of solution is now complete, all you need is to deploy it and share to friends.

 ## How to use it

 Each registered user is welcomed to offer his own books for exchange. those books are then added to book database, with information who is the owner of each book in the database (along with other book informations like book ID, title, author, and optional information like publication year, description and picture).

 On the Borrow page, user can digitally borrow the book.
-By selecting username of book owner, book ID and date of checkout an exchange is made and seen in List of currently borrowed books, along wih all other exchanges.
+By selecting username of book owner, book ID and date an exchange is made and seen in List of currently borrowed books, along wih all other exchanges.
+To return the book everything is the same, except at the end of form you click Return book.

 On My profile page user can edit his own data and see his books that are currently borrowed and by whom.